 Do you aspirate before giving an IM deltoid injection? - page 4

 0Mar 19, '13 by Ayvah, RNQuote from RN_BSN09I've never heard of aspirating for anything other than IM.
-When you administer SubQ you are admin into the fatty tissue... no veins or arteries are in subcutaneous tissue like they are in the muscular tissue, so if there is bleeding it's from damaging capillaries...However, this recommendation is specific towards vaccines (and for SQ I've read not to aspirate for insulin and heparin, but I've not seen any evidence that all other subcutaneous injections shouldn't be aspirated.When I was orienting to my job, I was giving insulin and my preceptor said "you don't aspirate for SubQ?"
+When you administer SubQ you are admin into the fatty tissue... no veins or arteries are in subcutaneous tissue like they are in the muscular tissue, so if there is bleeding it's from damaging capillaries...

+0Mar 19, '13 by Ayvah, RNQuote from chrisrn24As I mentioned earlier, general recommendation now is that you don't need to aspirate for insulin and heparin, but I've not seen any evidence that all other subcutaneous injections shouldn't be aspirated.When I was orienting to my job, I was giving insulin and my preceptor said "you don't aspirate for SubQ?"
 I said "we only learned to aspirate for IM."
 She just said "ok."
 So yeah, she might aspirate for SubQ but I don't.

 edit: Here's evidence per Lippincott that other subcutaneous injections should be aspirated (pg 306):

 http://books.google.com/books?id=fhY...page&q&f=falseLast edit by Ayvah on Mar 19, '13

 0Mar 20, '13 by SleeepyRNShaking my head.
 I am so confused now lol.
 I guess I'll just go by P&P. However, I'll make sure when going by policy for anything, that the P&Ps are kept up to date by EBP.

 0Mar 20, '13 by Steve123I don't think your preceptor aspirates for SQ injections.
 I think she just wanted to give you a hard time.